The Sewing Lab:

 Ready to Sign-Up?
 Not sure what to bring?
 Check out our questions below.

-You can now purchase your Drop-In Sewing pass (1, 3, or 6 sessions) directly from our website.
+You can now purchase your Sewing Lab pass (1, 3, or 6 sessions) directly from our website.

 After purchase, you’ll receive an email with a special booking link that allows you to schedule, reschedule, or cancel your sessions at any time.
 Our schedule is flexible, with multiple sessions each week—including evenings and weekends—so you can find the times that work best for you.